 In 2018, we mapped the portfolio's contribution to the SDGs for the first time.
 By the end of 2021, this will has increased to 18%.

 In order to provide insight into the contribution made to all the SDGs through the investments of our clients and to make this comparable with the investments of other investors, we worked together with pension administrator APG on standardising SDG impact investments: Sustainable Development Investments (SDIs).
 We have developed a standard for the definition and approach of SDIs, or investments with a market-based return, that make a substantial contribution to the SDGs.
 See the taxonomies for determining whether an investment contributes towards an SDG here.

-Read more about investing in the SDGs in our Integrated Asset Management Annual Report 2020.
+Read more about investing in the Sustainable Development Goals in our Integrated Asset Management Annual Report 2021.